 What is Glaucoma?

-Colorado Cataract & Laser is proud to offer very thorough and complete glaucoma eye care in Colorado.
-We are honored to have one of the state’s most acknowledged glaucoma eye doctors and feel confident in our ability to to deliver the best glaucoma eye care.
+Colorado Cataract Laser & Vision is proud to offer very thorough and complete glaucoma eye care in Colorado.
+We are honored to have one of the state’s most acknowledged glaucoma eye doctors and feel confident in our ability to deliver the best glaucoma eye care.

 Glaucoma is a disease that permanently damages the optic nerve leading to reduced vision or blindness.
 It is called the sneak thief of sight because vision loss is often the first sign.
 By the time someone notices changes in their vision, glaucoma has already caused severe irreversible damage.
 The best defense against glaucoma is a comprehensive dilated eye exam once a year for those over 40 years old.
 If glaucoma is diagnosed in its early stages it is a very treatable condition.